andrasq/node-qibl/README.md

 ### qibl.newBuf( arg, encodingOrOffset, length )

 Construct a Buffer like `new Buffer()` used to before it was deprecated.
-Note that with newer node the constructor polyfill is slow compared to the `allocBuf` and `fromBuf` builders.

 ### qibl.allocBuf( length )